BXS-Archipelago/Movie-Finder-MS2/README.md

 Publisher : Wiley; 1st edition (18 July 2014)

 Credit and Thanks to Code Institute Institute Mentor Mr Maranatha Ilesammi for guidance and trouble-shooting expertise.
-Also credit to my own mentor, Mr Ratan Sharma for clarifying the lessons and explaining some Javascript concepts with great clarity.
+Also credit to my own mentor, Mr Ratan Sharma for clarifying objectives and explaining some Javascript concepts that I had perceived incorrectly.